gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

  3 - source('run_analysis.R')

  4 - As a result, you should see two files containing the processing result.
 The first one called tidydataset1.txt contains only the measurements on the mean and standard deviation for each measurement.
 The second one called tidydataset2.txt contains the average of each variable for each activity and each subject.

+ To clean and compute the average and standard deviation of the tidydataset1.txt, the following steps are performend by the script:

+ 1 - read the files test/X_test.txt and train/X_test.txt to a data frame and combine them to a new data.frame;

+ 2 - add the id column to that data frame;

+ 3 - calculate the mean and standard deviation for each measurement;

+ 4 - read the files test/Y_test.txt and train/Y_train.txt to a data frame and combine them to a new data.frame;

+ 5 - add the id column to that data frame;

+ 6 - merge the data frames by the id column;

+ 7 - write the result to the tidyDataset1.txt

+ In order to clean and compute the average and standard devitation for each activity and subject, the following steps are performed by the script:

+ 0 - Perform the same steps below and also;

+ 1 - read the files test/subject_test.txt and train/subject_train.txt to a data.frame and combine them to a data.frame;

+ 2 - Merge the data frame from last step with the data frame obtained from tidyDataset1

+ 3 - Compute the average and standard deviation to the aggregated by activity and subject

+ 4 - write the result to the tidyDataset2.txt

+ A copy of both as available in this folder to future examinations.